1. What is Tourette Syndrome?

 - Controlling the effects of TS.

 Members include individuals with the disorder, their relatives and other interested, concerned people.
 The Association develops and disseminates educational material to individuals, professionals and to agencies in the fields of health care, education and government; coordinates support services to help people and their families cope with the problems that occur with TS; funds research that will ultimately find the cause of and cure for TS and, at the same time, lead to improved medications and treatments.
-TSA also:
+TAA also:

 - Offers direct help to TS families in crisis situations through its Information and Referral Service